-We’re so used to the inevitable price increases that news of a possible drop in motor insurance seems almost unbelievable.
-We concentrate on the issue of personal injury compensation for victims of whiplash with information about:
+We are so used to the inevitable price increases that news of a possible drop in motor insurance seems almost unbelievable.
+We concentrate on the issue of personal injury compensation for victims of whiplash and whiplash claims on vehicle insurance, with information about:

 - What whiplash is

-- The extent of claims for whiplash in the UK
+- The extent of whiplash claims in the UK

 - Legislation for dealing with accident victims